─────────

 “The Delaunay triangulation seeks to avoid this.
 The algorithm picks a triangulation that maximizes the smallest angle, which avoids thin triangles as much as possible and so gives better error terms.”

 “You don’t always have to, but xNormal will triangulate before calculating maps and generally each program will triangulate a little differently.
-If you don’t triangulate before baking, it will mean the model it calculates the maps for will have different face normals than the one you triangulate later in Max.
+If you don’t triangulate before baking, it’ll mean the model it calculates the maps for will have different face normals than the one you triangulate later in Max.
 If you don’t triangulate prior, and notice strange anomalies with normal maps(single faces with weird black spots), this is what causes that.”

 I use the word “can” as the result can be quite random.
 A quad can be triangulated in two different ways and while the software will use an algorithm to determine the best way to triangulate a polygon to keep it as planar as possible, it’s often not an acceptable result.
 This can be especially noticeable with low poly meshes.
 To get clean results one first makes sure to In this case the artist will manually triangulate polygons which